ABET accreditation will be sought for the Mechanical Engineering program at the earliest time appropriate.

 Program's Educational Objectives (PEOs):

-1. Graduates shall be employed in mechanical engineering practice or another professional career.
+1. Employed in mechanical engineering practice or another professional career.

-2. Graduates shall advance professionally through graduate and continuing education opportunities.
+2. Advancing professionally through graduate or continuing education opportunities.

-4. Graduates shall contribute to the development and implementation of disruptive and emerging technologies and practices in their companies as needed.
+4. Contributing to the development or implementation of disruptive and emerging technologies and practices as needed.

 Student Outcomes (SOs):